turingschool/curriculum/source/topics/cli.markdown

 **Now change the permissions to 200**, which is `write-only`, **and run the script again**.

 {% terminal %}
-$ ruby hello.rb
+$ ruby bin/hello.rb
-ruby: Permission denied --hello.rb (LoadError)
+ruby: Permission denied --bin/hello.rb (LoadError)
 {% endterminal %}

 It doesn't work with `write only` permission.